LIHPC-Computational-Geometry/honeycomb/user-guide/src/project-structure/others.md

 - binaries used to profile code and kernels
 - benchmarks implemented using the [criterion][CRITERION] crate
-- scritps used to aggregate and (partially) process results of both
+- scripts used to aggregate and (partially) process results of both

 [CRITERION]: https://github.com/bheisler/criterion.rs